Preserving Node-level Privacy in Graph Neural Networks: Background

 \textit{Not generalizable}.
 Olatunji et al. \cite{DBLP:journals/corr/abs-2109-08907} proposed a solution based on the PATE approach \cite{DBLP:conf/iclr/PapernotAEGT17}.
 However, such an approach only ensures privacy in the prediction process and needs many unlabeled public data for pre-training, making it impractical generally.
 Daigavane et al. \cite{DBLP:journals/corr/abs-2111-15521-node-level_deva} proposed a method (denoted as NDP) based on \textit{gradient perturbation}.
 However, limited by the method, the noise added is overwhelming.
 Specifically, the reported results show that it requires $\varepsilon\geq 15$ (or even $\varepsilon=30$ in some cases) to make utility acceptable.
 Moreover, referring to the graph settings mentioned in Section \ref{sec:gnn}, NDP fails to consider privacy issues during test/inference under transductive graph setting.

 \textit{Incorrect privacy analysis}.
 Due to the difficulties mentioned above, other works attempt a new type of approach, which is to privately derive the node/instance embeddings for each training node \cite{DBLP:journals/corr/abs-2210-04442_bad_node_level,sajadmanesh2023gap}.
 The high-level idea is that once all embeddings for each node are derived privately, it is believed that nodes are decoupled from each other.
 Then, one can leverage existing privacy protocols (such as DP-SGD) to perform downstream private training.
-In \cite{sajadmanesh2023gap}, specifically, node $i$'s privacy embedding is derived as $\hat{x}_i=\frac{x_i}{\|x_i\|}+\sum_{j\in\mathcal{NB}(i)}\frac{x_j}{\|x_j\|}+{\textbf{DP noise}}$, where $x_j$ is the feature vector and the normalization operation is to enforce bounded $\ell_2$-sensitivity.
-Then a new dataset $\{(\hat{x}_i, y_i)\}_{i=1}^n$ is formed.
-To protect label $y_i$ and enable node classification, a model is trained on the dataset by the DP-SGD protocol.

 However, as will be proved in Section \ref{sec:private_node_embedding}, there is a barrier in the utility-privacy trade-off.
 Specifically, it is impossible for such an approach to have both acceptable utility and strong privacy.
-We include a detailed case study in Appendix \ref{appendix:gap} on the analysis by \cite{sajadmanesh2023gap}, which has fundamental privacy analysis flaws.
+We include a detailed case study in Section \ref{sec:case_study} on the analysis by \cite{sajadmanesh2023gap}, which has fundamental privacy analysis flaws.